Positivity of Intersections and Tameness of Almost Complex 4-manifolds: Discussion of results

-Our proof of Theorem \ref{Curves2Symp_thm} via the positivity of intersections is quite robust.
-That is, many related statements can be proved in a similar manner.
+Our proof of Theorem \ref{Curves2Symp_thm} via the positivity of intersections is quite robust and many related statements can be proved in a similar manner.
 The main difficulty is in obtaining a closed semipositive form with which one can use Theorem \ref{PosInter_thm}.
 In our case, we use free curves to produce such forms.
 However, they can arise in other ways, for example via pullbacks and limits of symplectic forms.
-In fact, it is quite difficult (perhaps impossible) to construct an almost complex 4-manifold with many curves which does not also have closed semipositive forms.
 Proposition~\ref{semipositive_cone_prp} below is a somewhat sharper version of Theorem~\ref{Curves2Symp_thm}, albeit with a more technical statement.

 \begin{prp} Let $(X,J)$ be a closed almost complex 4-manifold.
-Suppose there exists a closed semipositive 2-form $\phi$ such that, for every $x \in X$, there exist a closed connected pseudoholomorphic curve $C_x$ passing through $x$ such that $\int_{C_x} \phi > 0$.
+Suppose there exists a closed semipositive 2-form $\varphi$ such that, for every $x \in X$, there exist a closed connected pseudoholomorphic curve $C_x$ passing through $x$ such that $\int_{C_x} \varphi > 0$.
 Then, $(X,J)$ admits a taming symplectic structure. \end{prp}

-As in Example \ref{lefschetz_eg}, the existence of a Lefschetz pencil shows that Proposition~\ref{semipositive_cone_prp} is sharp up to deformation; blowing up is not required in this case.
+As in Proposition~\ref{lefschetz_prp}, the existence of a Lefschetz pencil shows that Proposition~\ref{semipositive_cone_prp} is sharp up to deformation; blowing up is not required in this case.
+It is quite difficult (perhaps impossible) to construct an almost complex 4-manifold with many curves which does not also have closed semipositive forms.
 Ideally, one could avoid the assumption of semipositivity altogether and use only a \textit{homological} positivity condition, as below.
 This means that the curves $C_x$ lie in an open cone in $H_2(X,\R)$.

 \begin{cnj} The word ``semipositive'' can be removed in Proposition \ref{semipositive_cone_prp}. \end{cnj}